 Rachel co-founded Chocolate Films in 2001 and has produced and directed many of its films.
 She is a creative director of 1000 Londoners, a member of Film London’s Film Hub Panel and a Fellow of the RSA.
-She recently won the 'Leading Entrepreneur of the Year' award at the Black British Business Awards.
+She recently won 'Leading Entrepreneur of the Year' at the Black British Business Awards.

 As our lead Project Manager, Ally works on organising productions from the outset through the filming process and on to post production.
 This ranges from small scale one person crews to large-scale productions for clients such as Royal Collection and the Museum of London.

 Before joining Chocolate Films, Helena worked for Kinolibrary, a leading source of 20th century documentary footage.
 This work gave her the opportunity to develop research skills and work to clients’ briefs.
 Helena has also worked on a number of short films and television adverts.

 George worked for a variety of film companies and at film festivals around the world before arriving at Chocolate Films.
 He has a degree in Film and Literature from Warwick University.

 Our Office Junior, Katya, is a Psychology BSc graduate from The University of Leeds.
 After venturing to Japan to film a documentary on Natural Farming, she decided to pursue the film industry as her career choice.